This event has ended.

-Presenter: Madhulika (Lika) Guhathakurta, program scientist, NASA Headquarters, Science Mission Directorate, Living with a Star
+Presenter: Madhulika (Lika) Guhathakurta, program scientist, NASA, Science Mission Directorate, Living with a Star

 Museum in Washington, DC